Building the Constellation Design System

 In the beginning, not many people knew about our product and what we had to offer.
 At Lloyds there is no single platform to communicate to the masses and it’s hard to get noticed.
 Our team has travelled the country to advocate the system and to encourage product teams to get on board and contributing.
 We’ve attended hackathons and arranged demos and workshops to give our code visibility and show folks how easy it is to use.

 Our most successful outreach has been a weekly drop-in session.
 We set aside each Thursday afternoon and sent an open invite to swing by or phone in.
-To begin with we sat there pretty lonely…like when you have a party and have no mates and no-one shows up.
-Over time word has spread and it’s become a popular session.
+To begin with we sat there pretty lonely but over time word has spread and it’s become a popular session.
 Teams who are using our design and code visit, we get their journey up on a screen and run through.
 It’s a great place to get lots of eyes on a problem and get input from UI, UX and engineers.

 We've also run a quarterly design systems meetup with the wider community.
 It’s a pretty informal get-together where we invite other design systems teams in to chat about a theme; multi-brand, breaking changes, advocacy, tooling.
 It’s been useful to learn from the other systems teams and to appreciate that everyone is facing the same challenges.
 We share the invite on the Design Systems Slack city-london channel as it's where most of of wider audience congregate.